 As directed by the Federal Lands Recreation Enhancement Act of 2004, this business plan provides information regarding fee rates at the three Lander Field Office Expanded Amenity Sites: Atlantic City Campground, Big Atlantic Gulch Campground, and Cottonwood Campground.
 These campgrounds are displayed in Figure 1.
-The plan also compares the proposed fee schedule with three other fee options including no change, break-even, and a comparables methods.
-The proposed fee could change as a result of the public input process outlined in Chapter 6 of this document.
+The plan also compares the final fee schedule with three other fee options including no change, break-even, and a comparables methods.